Running Out Of Water: Thornton Begins Installing Pipeline From Poudre River In Fort Collins

-Crews have started installing a 42-inch welded steel pipeline through portions of Northern Colorado with the goal of bringing clean water to Thornton through 2065.READ MORE: 'Building Denver': History Colorado Exhibit Explores City's Development & Latino Heritage
+Crews have started installing a 42-inch welded steel pipeline through portions of northern Colorado with the goal of bringing clean water to Thornton through 2065.READ MORE: Children's Hospital Colorado Says Mental Health In The State Has Reached Emergency Levels

 “We got the water in 1985.
 That is all done.
 We have the permission to move the water, we just need the facilities to move it,” said Mark Koleber, Water Supply Director for Thornton.

-Thornton needs to install more than 80 miles worth of pipes from the Poudre River near Ted’s Place all the way to the Denver suburb.
+Thornton needs to install more than 80 miles worth of pipes from the river near Ted’s Place all the way to the Denver suburb.
 However, in Larimer County, they have come across issues getting permits to install the pipeline along roadways.

 Some outspoken locals near Fort Collins have expressed their distaste for Thornton’s plans.
 Some have said the construction along roadways would cause disruption for months while others said they didn’t want Fort Collins missing out on the best clean water.